ashutoshmjain/gita/src/prologue.md

 In `Sanskrit`, "Invocation" means `Aavahan`.
 It is a ritualized act of instantiating superior powers within oneself through intense meditation and self-sacrifice.
 It is a practice in Hindu tradition to invoke deities before uphill tasks - tasks  that seem humanly impossible.
 Depending on the nature of task, specific deities are invoked.
 For example, `Rama` invoked `Siva` before crossing the sea.

+Scribing `Mahabharata` was one such uphill task.
+A narrative such that it demanded discovery of writing apparatus.
+It included adapting the language model from "purely spoken" to "spoken and written", extension of calligraphic symbols to capture the essence of spoken word, writing tools such as palm leaves, ink, and pen.
+But more importantly, it needed "patience" to write (and read) long meaningful text.
+In a way, the idea of "scribing"  was purpose built for `Mahabharata`, the way "C" - the computer programming language, was purpose designed for Unix, Or block-chain technology was white-papered specifically for the Bitcoin. [^c]

-Scribing `Mahabharata` was one such uphill task - an immense narrative of "form & format" never known before. `Dwaipayana` invoked `Bramha` - the all pervading supreme knowledge, to accomplish this pursuit.
+`Dwaipayana` invoked `Bramha` - the all pervading supreme knowledge, to accomplish this pursuit.

 # `Aavahan`